 Identify Essential Skillsets to Build Digital Teams

 Identify the essential skillsets needed for your virtual team (based on your organization’s goals and digital initiatives).
-These may include technical skills like programming, data analysis, and marketing operations and soft skills like creativity, communication, and problem-solving.
-Overall, try to balance specialized skills and the ability to collaborate and adapt in a fast-paced digital environment.
+These may include technical skills like programming, data analysis, marketing operations, or soft skills like creativity, communication, and problem-solving.

 Recruit and Hire Top Talent